correlation-one/C1GamesStarterKit/rust-algo/README.md

 ### Convenience functions

 Because this tile pattern can be verbose, there are convenience functions for spawning, or attempting to spawn, multiple units.
-These functions live in the `MoveBuilder` itself, not in a borrowed-out tile.
-For example, the `MoveBuilder` function:
+These functions live in the `GameState` itself, not in a borrowed-out tile.
+For example, the `GameState` function:

 ```rust
 pub fn attempt_spawn_multiple(&mut self, coords: &[Coords],
                               unit_type: impl Into<SpawnableUnitType>) -> Result<u32, InvalidTile>
 ```

-### Simultaneous `BuilderTile` borrowing
+### Simultaneous `StateTile` borrowing

-A `BuilderTile` mutably borrows from a `MoveBuilder`.
+A `StateTile` mutably borrows from a `GameState`.
 As such, Rust will try to prevent you from simultaneously borrowing out multiple `BuilderTile`s at a time, for fear of borrowing the same tile simultaneously, and causing a concurrent modification bug or a race condition.

-The `algo` package does have code which allows for the simultaneous borrowing of multiple `BuilderTile`s from a single `MoveBuilder`, using a runtime check to prevent borrowing out the same tile twice simultaneously.
+The `algo` package does have code which allows for the simultaneous borrowing of multiple `BuilderTile`s from a single `GameState`, using a runtime check to prevent borrowing out the same tile twice simultaneously.
 The easiest way to access this API is through two macros.

-The `multiple_builder_tiles!` macro accepts a move builder, then several coordinates, and expresses an array of `Option<BuilderTile>`.
+The `multiple_state_tiles!` macro accepts a move builder, then several coordinates, and expresses an array of `Option<BuilderTile>`.
 The array is fixed-size, and equal in length to the number of coordinates given to the macro.
 A particular tile will be `None` if it is an invalid tile, or borrowed twice.